Unity Test Framework Tutorial (Unity 2022.3)

 Installing the framework gives you access to a new panel under Window > General > Test Runner:

 The runner has 2 main tabs PlayMode and EditMode.
-PlayMode is for tests that will run while in PlayMode (as if you were playing the game in real-time).
-EditMode tests run in the Unity Editor and have access to the Editor code besides the game code.
+The PlayMode is for tests that will run while the game is playing.
+EditMode tests run in the Unity Editor and do not need the game to be playing.
+These tests have access to the Editor code besides the game code.
 It is thus more suitable for Editor extensions.

 To start writing PlayMode tests, go to your Assets Folder and then click Create PlayMode Test Assembly Folder in the runner.
 This should create a new Folder, named Tests by default.